primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Assignments

-Managers have ability to assign a case to a different user.
+Managers have the ability to assign a case to a different user.
 If you select the Assign option, a modal will appear that allows you to select from existing users.
 Assigning the case will change the record owner to the selected user.
 The new owner will have full access to the record, and the previous case worker will lose their access.

 ![](/img/v2/assign-modal.png)